Location: 95-km From Srinagar,

 stone tank.
 It is thought to date from the reign of king

 This meadow, about 5-km from Pahalgam and 150m higher, provides

-the snowclad mountains surround the grassy glen.
-One can hire ponies
+forests and the snowclad mountains surround the grassy glen.
+One

-and surrounded by peaks, which rise more than 300m above its shores.
+of the year and surrounded by peaks, which rise more than 300m

-the trek to Lidderwat and the Kolahoi glacier.
-It makes an interesting
+Pahalgam on the trek to Lidderwat and the Kolahoi glacier.
+It

-flocks of sheep and goats, en route to the higher sheep and goats, en
+and goats, en route to the higher sheep and goats, en route to

+picnic.
 Filmgoers will recognize it instantly as it has been the